 Generally speaking, don’t forget that attention to detail and accuracy are two fundamental skills that employers automatically expect from professionals like you: avoid typos or any other kind of mistakes in your resume.

-Finally, it’s important to remind you to save your resume in PDF format to keep your layout tidy and clean: we don’t hate Microsoft Word, but we want to give this your best shot!
+Finally, it’s important to remind you to save your software engineering resume in a PDF format to keep your layout tidy and clean: we don’t hate Microsoft Word, but we want to give this your best shot!

 First of all, congratulations!
 It is always a remarkable achievement when the recruiter makes it to this section of the resume - definitely much better than getting shot right into the bin by a Kobe Bryant recruiter!